Lunch Bible Study

 Join us as we travel through the Old Testament starting with the study of the Major Prophets.
 It will be a combination of videos, study guides, reading the

 scripture and most importantly discussion!
-The first Major Prophet with be Isaiah.
+The first Major Prophet, Isaiah.
 We look forward to you joining us on our journey through the Prophets.

 Faith Café: Everybody, Always: Becoming Love in a World Full of Setbacks and Difficult People